-Looking at our year end budget versus actuals, you will get a feel for the significant changes we experienced between the time we created the 2020-2021 budget and the end of the 2020-2021 school year.
+As reported last month, when looking at our 21/22 year end budget versus actuals, you will get a feel for the significant changes we experienced between the time we created the 2020-2021 budget and the end of the 2020-2021 school year.
 I will point out the most notable areas of change.

 - 1. Rather than using a contractor, we hired our own speech and language pathologist moving costs into account (104) Certified Staff from (335) Speech and Hearing Services. - 2.
 Several activities did not take place this year including summer school, Nature's Classroom, after school clubs and extended curriculum development.
 These savings are reflected in (109) Other Certified. - 3.
 Four paraprofessionals resigned and only two were replaced.
 As a direct result of Covid 19 the working hours for one paraprofessional were reduced from full time to 2 hrs/day for the course of the school year.
-These savings are reflected in account (111) Paraprofessionals - 4.
+These savings are reflected in account (111) Paraprofessionals. - 4.
 Savings in the (200) Benefits series were due to changes in staffing levels and personal insurance election changes. - 5.
 Housekeeping expenses and our two air conditioning units are reflected in (400) Purchased Property Services - 6.
 Variances in the (500) Other Purchased Services were due to no transportation for field trips, transportation and tuition for a second outplaced special education student, and tuition for new students attending the STEM magnet school. - 7.
 Our (600) supply lines were affected by the high cost of heating fuel, a lower than anticipated diesel fuel usage combined with a lower than anticipated cost per gallon, while other supply lines were reduced by Covid-19 funding. - 8.
 Our School Readiness funding increased by \$37,800.
 To offset the lack of students attending prekindergarten due to Covid 19, the state funded our program as if it were full rather than funding for filled student slots only.
-The increase in School Readiness funding allowed us to carry balances of other grants into 2021-2022 as well as reduce the prekindergarten costs charged to the board of education 2020-2021 budget.
+The increase in School Readiness funding allowed us to carry balances of other grants into 2021-2022 as well as reduce the prekindergarten costs charged to the board of education 2020-2021 budget. - 9.
+Due to changes listed above, we were able to purchase a section of playscape and technology

-We are requesting two transfers:
+We are requesting two transfers for the 2020/2021 budget:

-- 1. \$62,000 from (300) Purchased Professional Services to (500) Other Purchase Services - 2. \$10,000 from (200) Benefits to (400) Purchased property services
+- 1. \$9,500 from (100) Salaries/Wages to (400) Purchased property services - 2. \$35,000 from (200) Benefits to (700) Equipment - 3. \$61,000 from (300) Purchased Professional/Technical Services to (500) Other Purchase Services